cirKITers/qml-essentials/docs/entanglement.md

 ## Relative Entropy

 While calculating entanglement using the Meyer-Wallach or Bell-Measurements method works great for noiseless circuits, it won't result in the correct values when being used together with incoherent noise.
-To account for this, you can use the relative entropy method as follows:
+To account for this, you can use the *Relative Entropy* method as follows:

 ```python
 ent_cap = Entanglement.relative_entropy(